darconeous/openthread/draft-spinel-protocol-bis.md

 	  country = "USA"
 %%%

 .# Abstract

-This document describes a general management protocol for enabling a host device to communicate with and manage a network co-processor(NCP).
+This document describes a general management protocol for enabling a host device to communicate with and manage a network control processor (NCP).

-While initially designed to support Thread-based NCPs, the NCP protocol has been designed with a layered approach that allows it to be easily adapted to other network protocols.
+While initially designed to support Thread-based NCPs, the NCP protocol has been designed with a layered approach that allows it to be easily adapted to other network technologies in the future.

 .# Note

+Copyright (c) 2016 Nest Labs, All Rights Reserved

 THIS DOCUMENT IS A WORK IN PROGRESS AND SUBJECT TO CHANGE.

-Copyright (c) 2016 Nest Labs, All Rights Reserved

 {mainmatter}